 ASTROPHYSICS.
 The study of the physics of astronomical processes in order to understand what can be learned from the radiations observed from astronomical objects.
 Cross-listed: Same class as Astronomy 310.
-Prerequisites: Physics 132 and Mathematics 142.
+Prerequisites: Physics 132 and Mathematics 141.
 Offered: spring semester of odd-numbered years.

 CLASSICAL MECHANICS.
 Particle dynamics is treated with special emphasis on harmonic motion, motion in a central force field, and the two-body problem.
-Prerequisite: Physics 131 and Math 242.
+Prerequisite: Physics 131.
+Prerequisite or corequisite: Math 242.
 Offered: fall semester.